bradfrost/design-system-questionnaire/README.md

 ----------

 # Products
 - **What products will the design system serve?** - List the products the design system will be applied to.
 - **Are there products that will not be served by the design system?** Why?
 What will those products use instead?
-List the products that won't make use of the design system and discuss why they won't
+List the products that won't make use of the design system and discuss why they won't utilize the design system.
-- **What are the design system's pilot projects?** - Pilot projects are often used to simultaneously create the pieces of the  design system while.
+- **What are the design system's pilot projects?** - Pilot projects are often used to simultaneously create the pieces of the  design system while implementing the new patterns.
 Are there projects that should be used to construct the design system?
 Keep in mind that pilot projects should
 - **What technologies does the design system apply to?** (Web, iOS, Android, Windows, etc) - Different products and organizations use different technologies.
 Is the design system only relevant to your organization's web properties?

 ---------------